The Best Tower & Pedestal Fans in Australia (2026)

 Flaws but not dealbreakers

 The 19dB figure is Philips' lowest setting only — at full power the SilentWings sits around 50dB like any other 40cm pedestal, audible across an open-plan space.
 The app (Philips' Air+ Comfort app) is functional but the connection-to-WiFi setup is the typical fiddle of smart-appliance pairing, with occasional drop-outs after AU router firmware updates.
-The build is mid-tier plastic — not as premium-feeling as the Vornado, lighter than the Dyson.
+The build is mid-tier plastic — not as premium-feeling as the Vornado.
 And the published 19dB low-speed dB figure is the manufacturer's spec rather than an independent test result; for a critical sleep environment, the practical advice is to listen to the fan in-store before committing.

 Best smart/WiFi — Levoit Smart Silent Tower (~$200)